tsongpra/portfolio/FinalPart3.md

-# Changes that I made from the user interview
+# Changes that I made based on the feedback from the user interview and my thoughts

-You can visit my final data story at
+You can visit my final data story at [Click here to see my Final Presentation] (https://carnegiemellon.shorthandstories.com/ChangeThailandEducation/index.html)

 1) Page 1